fglmtt/coding/lectures/prompt-engineering.md

 ---

 Suppose `top_p` is equal to 0.9.
 The model sorts all possible tokens by their predicted probability (from highest to lowest) and starts summing their probabilities until the cumulative total reaches or exceeds the threshold (0.9).
-Only this subset of tokens is retained; the rest are discarded.
+Only this subset of tokens is retained; the rest are discarded

 For example
 - `blue` $\rightarrow$ 0.7